On the Topology of J-Groups: Introduction and statement of the results

+This property\footnote{In fact, they use the definition $f(x\cdot w)=x\cdot f(x)$ but for (abstract) groups this is equivalent to the definition given here (by \cite[Remark 2.5]{JGroups}).} appeared first in \cite{BoykettWendt} under the name \emph{Property X} where it arose naturally in the study of the Jacobson radical of certain nearrings that are related to state machines.

-They then go on finding necessary and sufficient conditions for a given group $G$ to have a J-group structure.
-This turns out to be a non-trivial task, involving surprisingly demanding combinatorial and number theoretical aspects.
+The name \emph{J-group} was introduced in \cite{JGroups} where the authors investigate this property more closely.
+They find necessary and sufficient conditions for a given group $G$ to have a J-group structure.
+This turns out to be a nontrivial task, involving surprisingly demanding combinatorial and number theoretical aspects.

 In this article we will transfer the purely algebraic idea of J-groups to the topological category by requiring the map $f$ to be continuous (see Definition \ref{definition_topological_j_group}).
-There may not be an obvious reason to do so, but it turns out that (although there are some easy examples of topological J-groups, like $\R$ or $\C$ (see Lemma \ref{lemma_j_field})), the question whether a given topological group admits the topological analog of a J-group structure is an interesting one, combining techniques from topological algebra, number theory, algebraic topology and functional analysis.
+There may not be an obvious reason to do so, but it turns out that (although there are some easy examples of topological J-groups, like $( \mathbb{R},+)$ (see Lemma \ref{lemma_j_field})), the question whether a given topological group admits the topological analog of a J-group structure is an interesting one, combining techniques from topological algebra, number theory, algebraic topology and functional analysis.

+Possible applications of this concept to topological nearrings and continuous state machines are not part of this article, but seem to be an interesting and promising question for a future work.